Polynomial methods for Procedural Terrain Generation: Special cases in two dimensions

 and

-We now define $h_{ij}$ to be the requested height on corner at coordinates $(i,j)$, so the height constraint reads $h(0,0) = h_{00}$, $h(1,0) = h_{10}$, and so on.
+One can define $h_{ij}$ to be the requested height on corner at coordinates $(i,j)$, so the height constraint reads $h(0,0) = h_{00}$, $h(1,0) = h_{10}$, and so on.
 Similarly, four conditions arise from the $x$-gradient conditions $f_{ij}$ and four from the $y$-gradient conditions $g_{ij}$, defining a system of twelve linear equations.

 A possible solution for this system of equations is:

 Note that for symmetry reasons, non-diagonal terms $c_{ji}$ can all be deduced from $c_{ij}$ by inverting all indices and replacing $f$ by $g$.
 For instance, $c_{02} = 3(h_{01}-h_{00})-2g_{00}-g_{01}$.
 With these coefficients, it is easy to check that edge boundary condition is verified.